Thefrank/freebsd-port-sooners/README.md

 - Ombi v4 (dotnet5 variant, experimental, binary only NO PKG OR SERVICE)

-- jackett 0.18.475 (dotnet5 variant, experimental, installable txz + service file)
+- jackett 0.19.228 (dotnet5 variant, experimental, installable txz + service file)
   - different portname!
 Please `pkg remove jackett` before installing!
   - different service name!
 Please use `jackettdotnet` for your `sysrc` settings (e.g., `sysrc jackettdotnet_enable=YES`)
   - uses `chown` in service file to set correct user assuming you installed the package as root
   - no way to update: dev currently does not build for FreeBSD so update check will always fail
+  - THIS USES THE NEW PKG FORMAT
   - This will see updates far less frequently that jackett actually updates

 - ~~tautulli 2.7.2 (version bump from 2.5.5, bump python to `USES=python:3.6+`)~~